Gummar/Lethal-Bots/README.md

 ## Things to add
 - More Orders, currently you can tell them to loot and follow you.
 - I hope to make them able to do more on the ship terminal in the future.
+- Add some kind of voice recognition software, so bots could respond to simple voice commands.
+- As stated earlier, add TTS to bots so they can be better at relaying information to players.

 ## Bugs to fix
 - Sand spider web trap not working for bots.
-Could potentially use a transpiler?
+Transpiler or Postfix should work, just need to find out what would be the best option.
 - Snare Fleas ignore bots that walk under them.
-The cause is that they only check for the Local Client walks under them, a transpiler can fix this!
+The cause is that they only check for the Local Client walks under them, a transpiler or postfix can fix this!
 - Nutcracker ignoring bots.
-The cause of this is known, but I still don't now how to fix it yet!
+The cause of this is known, but I still don't know a good way to fix it yet!
 - Ghost Girl spawns but does nothing if it picks a bot.
 Plans to fix this are currently in the works!
+Lets just say its a lot of transpiler work.......
 - Compatibility with modded maps, for environmental hazards damages.
-The cause is due to most of the player code only running on the local player.
+The cause is due to most of the player code only running on the local player, I think I can get some kill triggers to work using transpilers/postfixes.
 - Bots don't use ladders, I know this is a major issue, but fixing it is harder than it seems.
 For now they use the same movement as the masked!